 Boating Safety Classes and Courses

 Welcome to the California Division of Boating and Waterways (DBW) safety and education page!
 DBW relies on partnerships with many organizations (educational institutions, aquatic centers, the U.S. Coast Guard Auxiliary and the U.S. Power Squadrons) and more to provide boating safety education and positive outreach to children, youth, and adults.
 If you are a first-time boater or if you just want to learn the latest "rules of the road", this page will help make your boating activities safe and enjoyable.

 This DBW course meets the new California Boater Card education requirement.
-It can be read online, downloaded to a home computer or a printed copy can be ordered and received free of charge.
-The 132-page printed book includes an exam booklet, answer sheet and return envelope for scoring.
+It can be read online or downloaded to a home computer.
 The exam consists of 60 questions.
 Students who use the online book may order individual exam packets.
 This national and state approved course allows boaters to study at home at their own pace, and it covers state and federal boating laws, rules of the road, boat handling, required equipment, navigational aids, accident reporting and special topics.